 Protests produce results.

 Protests have been shown to exert influence over politics.
 Serbians ousted a dictator through nonviolent resistance, and Egyptians followed in kind ten years later.
 In recent American politics, the grassroots protests that sprung up at American airports in in reaction to Trump’s 2017 executive order barring refugees and citizens of several Muslim-majority countries from entering the US might be credited for prompting swift legal action that allowed many visa-holders to remain in the country.
 Also, in 2018, teachers throughout West Virginia went on strike during a nine-day protest that resulted in, among other demands, a 5% increase in pay – not to mention it inspired additional teacher strikes in other states.
-It may be too soon to tell the final outcome, but the teenage survivors of the Parkland high school shooting have created a national discussion and movement that is holding government officials and businesses accountable when it comes to measures that would increase responsible gun control.
+It may be too soon to tell the final outcome, but the teenage survivors of the Parkland high school shooting in 2018 created a national discussion and movement that is holding government officials and businesses accountable when it comes to measures that would increase responsible gun control.

 Don’t waste your energy.